Handling Common Objections to Addiction Treatment During Intervention

 Being Fully Informed

 It’s important to do your research before having an intervention with a loved one.
 Doing your research can mean everything from educating yourself on their particular addiction to finding local treatment options.
 This may also include learning about the different treatment forms and what might be best for the individual.
 This can certainly be done by looking things up on the internet.
 But for many people, calling a treatment center for recommendations is the most beneficial.
-This is because you will be able to answer your questions and have a plan in place.
-Often, treatment centers have relationships with certified interv3entionists or will give you tips to help guide you along the way.
+This is because you can answer your questions and have a plan in place.
+Often, treatment centers have relationships with certified interventionists or will give you tips to help guide you along the way.

-When you know your facts about possible treatment options, it takes away a lot of uncertainty that your loved one may have about it.
+Knowing your facts about possible treatment options takes away a lot of uncertainty that your loved one may have about it.
 This uncertainty can also be remedied by developing a strong plan for the intervention going into it.
 You must coordinate a time and place, decide which family members and friends will be included, and, again, prepare for any objections to addiction treatment they might have.
-It can also be beneficial to hire a licensed professional at moderating the intervention, either a licensed psychologist or an interventionist.
+Hiring a licensed professional to moderate the intervention, either a licensed psychologist or an interventionist, can also be beneficial.
 [1]

-By having a professional involved and/or learning the facts about your loved one’s addiction, you are better prepared to respond if/when they say something along the lines of, “I don’t need treatment,” or, “I’m not actually addicted.”
+By having a professional involved and/or learning the facts about your loved one’s addiction, you are better prepared to respond if/when they say something like, “I don’t need treatment,” or, “I’m not actually addicted.”
 By providing them with concrete facts about their specific addiction and proving to them that they show all the signs, it can be hard for them to deny that they have a problem.

 Handle the Logistics and Handle the Common Objections to Addiction Treatment